 Synonyms = deceive, trick, dupe, exploit, rob, and bamboozle.

-It means you got a really bad deal.
+It means you got a terrible deal.

 Per the Money Guy Show:

-• Brian Preston said he would never suggest someone lease a vehicle unless they are filthy rich and will not be financially impacted by stupid financial decisions.
+Brian Preston said he would never suggest someone lease a vehicle unless they are filthy rich and will not be financially impacted by stupid financial decisions.

 Tips for the Buying Process:

-• Ask for extras.
+Ask for extras.
 Last bargaining chips you can use. (ex. floor mats or other add-ons, oil changes or other services, swag, etc.)

-• If you find a car you like at a dealership, search online for that vehicle at other dealerships.
-This can help ensure your getting the best price.
+If you find a car you like at a dealership, search online for that vehicle at other dealerships.
+This can help ensure you’re getting the best price.
+Search other lots outside of your area.
+Also, some dealerships might offer vehicle delivery at a reasonable price.

 #1 Know the purchase price